Free OCR Software (Optical Character Recognition)

 Some OCR programs can be trained.
 That is, you can get it to scan some text, and then you teach the software what those characters are.
 In this way, the program is able to learn the shape of each of the characters even from unusual fonts.
 Many, if not most, of the OCR software also consult a dictionary of words for that language when converting.

-If you are looking for full-blown commercial OCR software, probably one of the most well-known one is ABBYY FineReader.
-Another possibility is OmniPage Professional.
+If you are looking for full-blown commercial OCR software, one possibility is to check out OmniPage.

 Related Pages